Updated: Aug 28

 I urge everyone to read Hey, Shorty! so that they may open their eyes to the hidden stigmas that are so heavily placed against girls and women of color in educational institutes.
 And if you are a parent, whether to a boy or a girl, I find it to be a highly influential manual for important aspects of our children’s lives that we may overlook without realizing.

 I commend the women of Girls for Gender Equity for everything they are doing, and am so grateful that Our Galaxy is able to find a way to directly advocate for their organization.
-For the whole month of July, we will be donating 100% of the proceeds from select items in our shop to the organization.
-You can shop them here.
+For the whole month of July, we will be donating a portion of the proceeds from select items in our shop to the organization.
+You can shop for them here.

 I hope I get to personally thank these women for their work one day.